 1. American Express KrisFlyer Credit Card

 Get a card that helps you earn miles while you’re travelling.
-One of the easiest way to boost your miles is by enjoying welcome bonus of 5,000 KrisFlyer miles.
+One of the easiest way to boost your miles is by enjoying welcome bonus of up to 14,500 KrisFlyer miles.

 All you need to do is just charge your card and the miles will be credited to your account.
 Also, with this card, you can enjoy hassle-free conversion.
 For every S$1 you charge to AmEx KrisFlyer card, it will instantly converted up to 2 miles.

 It’s definitely one of the best travel credit cards to earn KrisFlyer miles for avid traveler.

 Receive up to 2 miles for every S$1 spentWelcome Bonus: Enjoy Up to 14,500 KrisFlyer Miles

 This is one of the best travel credit cards in Singapore.
 Every S$1 spent locally gives you 1.2 miles and every S$1 spent overseas gives you 2 miles.

 There is no minimum spend so every single dollar you charge to the card with the exception of flexible payment plans, income tax and cash advances will contribute to your mileage accrual.
 Also, your points don’t expire, so you can take your time to accumulate miles to redeem for a longer-haul flight.

 Although Citi Miles are not the same as KrisFlyer miles, you can convert your them to KrisFlyer miles at 1Citi Mile for 1 KrisFlyer miles!

 Up to 10 miles for every S$1 spent on online travel bookingsWelcome bonus: Up to 42,000 miles when you apply and spend.